-Any development within the SUB23 site would have an impact on the setting and the nature of the Robinswood Hill Landscape Conservation Area (LCA).
+Any development on the site would have an impact on the setting and the nature of the Robinswood Hill Landscape Conservation Area (LCA).
 The views to and from the summit of the Hill would be affected along with the character within the LCA.
 This would cause Minor Harm to the setting.

-Any development within the SUB23 site would also have the potential to impact upon the setting of the adjacent sites of Matson House and gardens, the listed War Memorial and St Katharine's Church.
-This would cause Minor Harm to the setting of the heritage assets.
+Any development within the SUB41 site would also have the potential to impact upon the setting of the adjacent sites of Matson House and gardens, the listed War Memorial and St Katharine's Church.
+This would cause Minor Harm to the heritage assets.